 Clarity – While too many inclusions can reduce the worth of the ruby stone, having an inclusion-free ruby is extremely rare.
 This is why, an ideal gemstone is the one that has some fine inclusions, indicating its purity.

 Cut – There are various cuts that can further accentuate the gleam of ruby stone.
-A cut that highlights the panache of this stone is demanded more than the regular cut rubies.
+A cut that highlights the panache of this stone is demanding more than the regular cut rubies.

 Carat– Prices of rubies, just like other gemstones, are dependent on its carat.
 The higher the weight, the more expensive the stone will be.